josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🫀_our_rapes_are_not_their_rationale.md

 ## 🏮 Footer

-*Our Rapes Are Not Their Rationale* is a living node of the Polaris Protocol.
+*🫀 Our Rapes Are Not Their Rationale* is a living node of the Polaris Protocol.
 It documents how “safeguarding” rhetoric is weaponised to suppress survivor anger and enforce obedience.
 Far-right and nationalist actors use our rapes as rationale for their politics, while perpetuating the very violence they claim to oppose.